openbraininstitute/MultiscaleRun/README.md

 ## 0.1 - 2023-11-30

-First release of the code shipped as a Python package
+First release of the code shipped as a Python package -->

-## Authors

-Polina Shichkova, Alessandro Cattabiani, Christos Kotsalos, and Tristan Carel

-## Funding and Acknowledgments

-The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

-Copyright (c) 2023-2024 Blue Brain Project/EPFL